-We have some fantastic light tackle sport fishing right on the doorstep to the city, and it often intensifies the further afield you travel.
+We have some fantastic light tackle sport fishing right on the doorstep to the city.

 What species can we target?

-Big schools of pelagic species such as mackerel, tuna, trevally and queenfish routinely push large shoals of small bait fish to the surface and launch into a free for all.
+Big schools of pelagic species are common.
+Mackerel, tuna, trevally and queenfish routinely push large shoals of small bait fish to the surface and launch into a free for all.

 This white frothing maelstrom of fins and fangs is known locally as a ‘bust up‘ and often results in multiple hookups and screaming reels.
-It’s quite common in the right conditions and you would be hard pressed to find a more exciting form of angling.
+These feeding frenzies are quite common in the right conditions and you would be hard pressed to find a more exciting form of angling.

 Golden snapper, coral trout, tricky snapper, black spot tuskfish (bluebone), cobia, cod and nannigai are just some of the species often encountered jigging.